ethan-ck/Alexandria/Networking/Subnetting.md

 		- I = 32
 	- Use the interval to determine each subnet Network ID, then broadcast address
 	- The smaller interval, the more network IDs you have
-	- The larger the interval, the more host IDs you have
+	- The larger the interval, the more host IDs you have.

 - Our own example
 	- We need 4 subnets